-- In consultation with respective Faculty Mentors, read and evaluate Project Reports as assigned by the ProDOC. - Determine grades of the Project Reports in consultation with the respective Faculty Mentors. - In conjunction with respective Faculty Mentors, plan and conduct a one hour Exit Interview for qualified D.Min. candidates. - Report evaluations of the Project Report and the Exit Interview to the ProDOC. - Recommend necessary changes (form and content) to be made in the Project Report before its binding for placement in NOBTS's library.
+- In consultation with respective Project Mentors, read and evaluate Project Reports as assigned by the ProDOC. - Determine grades of the Project Reports in consultation with the respective Project Mentors. - In conjunction with respective Project Mentors, plan and conduct an Exit Interview for qualified DEdMin candidates. - Report evaluations of the Project Report and the Exit Interview to the ProDOC. - Recommend necessary changes (form and content) to be made in the Project Report before its binding for placement in NOBTS's library.